-So many authentic Cuban dishes to try, so little time.
+So many authentic dishes to try on your Cuba travels, so little time.
 We love Rope Vieja, classic Cuban sandwiches, plantain treats like plátano en tentación, and so much more (check out our Top 5 Tastes of Cuba).

 In Cuba, our favorite places for eating are paladares.
 Instead of being owned by the Cuban government, paladares are privately-operated restaurants and are often family-run.
 We love visiting them for their family recipes, homemade dishes, and welcoming atmospheres.

-Cuba is definitely a photogenic country.
-There are so many colorful buildings and cars, but you also can’t forget the breathtaking views of the ports and sea.
+Cuba travel provides endless photo opportunities including the many colorful buildings and cars of Old Havana and the breathtaking views of the ports and sea.
 El Malecon is Havana’s famed, seaside promenade.
 Spanning five miles along Havana’s coast, the Malecon’s local businesses, shops, and restaurants are growing with increased travel to Cuba.
 Ride along and sightsee from within one of the many vintage American cars available to rent in Cuba or wander the Malecon on foot along the seawall.
 Either way, you’ll love the gorgeous Caribbean view.